JuliaComputing/Cobweb.jl/README.md

 h(tag, content...; attrs...)
 ```

-- The following create the same node:
+- The following lines all create the same node:

 ```julia
 using Cobweb: h